jLantxa/mapache/README.md

 -   **Security**: All data in the repository must be encrypted and authenticated.

--   **Self-Containment**: I'm aiming for `[[backup]]` to be entirely self-contained, with all dependencies statically linked.
+-   **Self-Containment**: I'm aiming for `mapache` to be entirely self-contained, with all dependencies statically linked.
 Even if this means longer compilation times and a larger executable, it offers the significant benefit of being executable from a USB stick on a fresh installation without an internet connection in a hard time.

 ## Roadmap

-`[[backup]]` is still in early development.
+`mapache` is still in early development.
 I have two milestones currently planned.

 ### `Snapshots` milestone *(complete)*